 What is your general price point?

-Share a few key details about your wedding and ask for rough pricing.
+Share a few key details about your wedding and ask for rough pricing before diving deeper.

 The Follow-Up Email—How to Get the Best Photo Examples

 Instead of asking how many images your photographer delivers, request to see examples of full galleries.
-This will give you a much clearer idea of what to expect.
-Most photographers find it difficult to pin down an exact number since it depends on the number of details and other factors.
-They also tend to focus on quality over quantity.
-A promised image count won’t give you nearly as much insight as reviewing a full gallery.
+This will give you a much clearer sense of their approach and consistency.
+Most photographers find it challenging to guarantee an exact image count, as it depends on the flow of the day and the number of details.
+Quality will always matter more than quantity.

-On the topic of full galleries, don’t feel like you need to ask for examples from your exact venue.
-Another couple’s wedding vision and style might be very different from yours, which can make it harder to judge the photography itself.
-It’s often difficult to separate the quality of the imagery from the style of the wedding.
-Instead, ask to see examples from weddings that are similar in feel to yours (for example, outdoor and tented vs. indoor and metropolitan).
+When reviewing full galleries, don’t feel like you need to ask for examples from your exact venue.
+Another couple’s vision or aesthetic may differ completely from yours, making it harder to assess the photography itself.
+Instead, ask to see examples from weddings that are similar in feel to yours—outdoor and tented, for example, or indoor and metropolitan.

 The Discovery Call